Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 Stainless noticed his discomfort straight away.
 "Right, we’ll make this quick.
 Important talk time, because what’s decided in this room is going to make or break the future of our joint operations."
 He gestured to a chair and Regaari perched on its edge.

 Regaari perked up at that.
-"That seems…alarming."
+"That seems... alarming."
 He and his staff had been expecting a revelation at some point, but given SOR’s normally understated way of handling things, this was, indeed, concerning.

 "It is.
 First and foremost, you may have noticed that your human comrades are not equipped with neural cybernetics of any description."